MalakAlsalem/Arcade-game/README.md

 The game is a project for Front-End Web Development Nanodegree form [Udacity][1].

 **Run application:**
-To successfully run the application, you must down load all files by clicking [here][3], extract file then you will get the application file witch its name is "*index"* .
+To successfully run the application, you must download the folder by clicking [here][3], extract it then you will get the application file witch its name is "*index"* .

 > **Instructions for playing:**
 > - The player should use arrow keys to move up, down, right and left.